-As of 31 March 2020 and 2019, there was no performance obligation that was unsatisfied or partially satisfied, other than performance obligations to be rendered during the remaining contract period of charter hire and service agreements.
+As of 31 March 2021 and 2020, there was no performance obligation that was unsatisfied or partially satisfied, other than performance obligations to be rendered during the remaining contract period of charter hire and service agreements.
 As the Group has the right to invoice the customers based on the respective performance obligations, the Group has applied the practical expedient of SFRS(I) 15 not to disclose the related unsatisfied performance obligations.

-35. OTHER EXPENSE, NET
+31 OTHER (INCOME) / EXPENSE, NET

 Group

+2021 2020

-2020 US\$'000 2019 US\$'000
+US\$'000 US\$'000

-Net foreign exchange loss/(gain) 764 (122)
+Net foreign exchange (gain)/loss (1,460) 764

-(Gain)/loss on disposal of property, plant and equipment (485) 284
+Gain on disposal of property, plant and equipment (1,150) (485)

-(Reversal of loss allowance)/loss allowance for trade
+Loss allowance/(reversal of loss allowance) for trade and other

-and other receivables (Notes 8 and 9) (560) 1,015
+receivables (Notes 8 and 9) 121 (560)

-Bad debt written off 67 398
+Bad debt written off 119 67

-Forfeiture of share option (Note 32) (82)

-Reinstatement cost of shipyard 520

-Insurance claim income (10) (1,143)
+Insurance claim income - (10)

+Fair value loss of derivative financial instruments (Note 20) 1,713 3,417

-Others 1,691 (270)
+Others (195) 1,691

-1,467 600
+(852) 4,884

-36. EXCEPTIONAL ITEMS
+32 EXCEPTIONAL ITEMS

 Group

-2020 2019
+2021 2020

 US\$'000 US\$'000

-Compensation for late delivery of vessels and cancellation of projects 26,155 12,416
+Compensation for late delivery of vessels and cancellation of projects - 26,155

-Impairment of property, plant and equipment (Note 15) 53,098 53,510
+Impairment of property, plant and equipment (Note 13) - 53,098

-Impairment of investment in associate (Note 21) 67,392
+Compensation to a vendor for past dispute settlement (ii) 8,517 -

-Prepayments written off (i) 20,941
+Prepayments written off (i) - 20,941

-Fair value loss/(gain) of derivative financial instruments (Note 23) 3,417 (373)

-103,611 132,945
+8,517 100,194

-(i) In prior financial years, the Group had placed deposits with certain outside parties for construction of vessel and vessel management project.
-Subsequently, in the respective years management had assessed that the feasibility of these projects was remote and accordingly, these deposits were reclassified as prepayments for future projects.
-During the financial year ended 31 March 2020, these prepayments have been written off as management is of the view that due to the continuing challenges and prolonged downturn in the offshore and marine industry, the likelihood of collaboration with these suppliers and the recoverability of these prepayments is low.
+- (i) In prior financial years, the Group had placed deposits with certain outside parties for construction of vessel and vessel management project.
+Subsequently, in the respective years, management had assessed that the feasibility of these projects was remote and accordingly, these deposits were reclassified as prepayments for future projects.
+During the financial year ended 31 March 2020, these prepayments have been written off as management is of the view that due to the continuing challenges and prolonged downturn in the offshore and marine industry, the likelihood of collaboration with these suppliers and the recoverability of these prepayments is low. - (ii) During the financial year, the Group has agreed with a vendor to a compensation of US\$8.5 million for the final settlement on the remaining claims arising from a dispute in the prior financial years.

-37. FINANCE COSTS
+33 FINANCE COSTS

-These comprise interest on loans, amortised facility fees and interest on lease liabilities paid to outside parties (Note 24).
+These comprise interest on loans, amortised facility fees and interest on lease liabilities paid to outside parties (Note 21).